 Derivatives (see also Note 11): The Bank uses Black-Sholes model to price options.
-Certain inputs are derived from the market (e.g. historical volatility of EURIBOR and VILIBOR rates as well as EURIBOR forward curves), while forward curves for VILIBOR are derived from EURIBOR forward curves with an adjustment of historical spread between EURIBOR and VILIBOR used in calculations ranges from 0.4 to 0.75 p.p.
+Certain inputs are derived from the market (e.g. historical volatility of EURIBOR and VILIBOR rates as well as EURIBOR forward curves), while forward curves for VILIBOR are derived from EURIBOR forward curves with an adjustment of historical spread between EURIBOR and VILIBOR.
+The historical spread between EURIBOR and VILIBOR used in calculations ranges from 0.4 to 0.75 p.p.